OleHolmNielsen/Niflheim_users/docs/Niflheim_Getting_Started.rst

     Note that the **epyc96** partition compute nodes have 96 CPU cores.
   * Refer to this as CPU_ARCH= **epyc9004**.

-Note: The login nodes **must not be overloaded** with heavy tasks, since this will disturb other users.

-The login nodes ``slid2`` and ``slid`` would be acceptable for more heavy testing of codes, but please bear in mind that the login nodes may be shared by many users, and no single user should monopolize any login nodes.
-**Long tasks should always be submitted as batch jobs**.

 .. _Hyperthreading: https://en.wikipedia.org/wiki/Hyper-threading
 .. _AVX512: https://en.wikipedia.org/wiki/AVX-512
 .. _MKL: https://en.wikipedia.org/wiki/Math_Kernel_Library